raae/queen.raae.codes/content/emails-olavea/2022/07/09-backwards/index.md

 ## How do I get the upgraded Gatsby Cloudinary plugins?

-The source plugin has gotten an official release:
+The source plugin has an official new release:

 ```
 yarn add gatsby-source-cloudinary@latest